• Facebook

 Even though Texas workers are entitled to sufficient workers’ compensation benefits under state law, not all companies have this insurance or have the worker’s best interests in mind.
 Keep in mind that the workers comp carrier represents your employer and may attempt to cut costs, which can lead to you receiving something less than adequate treatment and compensation for your injuries, or cause you to return to work before you make a full recovery.
 In addition, while you may not be able to file suit against your employer, there may be alternatives, including claims against other parties, including the facility owner or operator if that entity is not your employer, or the manufacturers of the dangerous and defective products and equipment that led to the accident that caused the injury.

 Any worker who has been injured on the job is entitled to certain things and should not be required to take chances with their livelihood or their health because of an injury that is not their fault.
-If you or a loved one have been hurt on the job and you believe you are receiving less compensation than you should from the workers comp insurance company, or you believe your injury was at least partly caused by defective equipment, please contact Blizzard Law PLLC and allow our Workplace Injury Attorneys to evaluate your case and find out if we can get you the compensation you’re entitled to.
+If you or a loved one have been hurt on the job and you believe you are receiving less compensation than you should from the workers comp insurance company, or you believe your injury was at least partly caused by defective equipment, please contact Blizzard Greenberg PLLC and allow our Workplace Injury Attorneys to evaluate your case and find out if we can get you the compensation you’re entitled to.

-https://www.blizzardlaw.com/wp-content/uploads/2018/11/iStock-466692003_super-1.jpg 1335 2000 damg https://www.blizzardlaw.com/wp-content/uploads/2020/07/logo-blizzard-law-pllc-2-300x92.png damg2015-09-08 16:11:182019-07-27 21:14:30What to Do After a Texas Workplace Accident
+https://www.blizzardlaw.com/wp-content/uploads/2018/11/iStock-466692003_super-1.jpg 1335 2000 e.blizzard https://www.blizzardlaw.com/wp-content/uploads/2023/08/Blizzard-Greenberg-HEX-0d266c-for-web-300x111.png e.blizzard2015-09-08 16:11:182019-07-27 21:14:30What to Do After a Texas Workplace Accident

 Electrocution